 - Second, all these airlines make their money by charging fees for everything, so expect baggage fees, credit card “convenience” fees, check-in fees, fees on fees, etc., etc.!
-If the fees add up, it can often be cheaper to fly one of the larger, more traditional air carriers, especially when you consider the main airport might be more centrally located.
+If the fees add up, it can often be cheaper to fly one of the larger carriers, especially when you consider that the main airport might be more centrally located.

 The easiest and cheapest way to travel around Southeast Asia is by bus.
 Buses will take you anywhere you want to go, no matter how far.

 Buses are generally run by a plethora of small operators (there is no version of Greyhound here).
 You simply go with the operator that services the route you want to travel or with the company the tourist agency or guesthouse set you up with.

 In Southeast Asia, you don’t have to plan ahead that much either.
 You simply show up at the bus station and buy your ticket!
 They use a first-come, first-serve basis but are rarely full.
 You don’t need to book them in advance or online — although, if I know where I’m going, I often book my bus the day before simply as a precaution.
 In all my years traveling this region, I’ve never shown up and been turned away.

 12Go is the best platform for booking transportation in Asia.

 Here are some sample fares and travel times for bus routes in Southeast Asia (in USD):